kitfactory/illumo-flow/README.md

 ## Highlights
 - DSL edges such as `A >> B`, `(A & B) >> C`
-- `(context, payload)` callable interface with configurable context paths
+- Payload-first callable interface with a constrained context view helper
 - Routing metadata via `Routing(next, confidence, reason)`
 - Built-in join handling (nodes with multiple parents automatically wait for all inputs)
 - Examples covering ETL, dynamic routing, fan-out/fan-in, timeout handling, and early stop